The Travel Guide to Vanua Levu for Families© FijiPocketGuide.com

 From Nadi International Airport, the easiest and quickest way to get to Vanua Levu is via a domestic flight to Savusavu Airport.
 Flights take approximately one hour.
 Private charter services may also be available via seaplane, so inquire with your resort.

-Tip: if you’re flying on Fiji’s local airline from overseas, book your flight all the way to Savusavu to get the international luggage allowance.
-Otherwise, the domestic luggage allowance is 15kg (33 pounds).
+Tip #1: If you’re flying on Fiji Airways from overseas, book your flight all the way to Vanua Levu to get the international luggage allowance.
+Otherwise, the domestic luggage allowance is 15 kg (33 lb).

-Learn more about flying to the island in our Vanua Levu Transport Guide.
+Learn more about flying to the island in The Complete Guide to Domestic Flights in Fiji and our Vanua Levu Transport Guide.

 Vanua Levu by Ferry